andrzejlisek/TextPaint/Readme.md

 The bitmap font is organized in pages, single page consists of 256 characters\.
 Every page has number from 0 to 255, but unicode defines 17 planes from 0 to 16, so in fact, the page number are from 0 to 4351\.
 Bitmap can use any color mode, but the color will be thresholded into two colors, black and white, so every pixel will be readed as black or white, depending on pixel brightness\.

-The bitmap width determines the font glyph and must match the formula `(W * 256) + 16)`, where **W** is the glybh width\.
+The bitmap width determines the font glyph and must match the formula `(W * 256) + 16)`, where **W** is the glyph width\.
 For example, for width 8 pixels, the bitmap must have 2064 pixels width\.
 The glyph height is determined by bitmap height\.
 The bitmap height is simply glyph height multiplied by number of pages defined in the bitmap\.
 The number of defined pages may vary depending on glyphs, which will be defined\.

 Every row consists of binary encoded page number and glyph images of this page\.
 The page number code occupies 16 pixels from left and is a binary code, when black means 0 and white means 1\.
 The code height must be the same as glyph height\.
 On the glyphs part, the black \(dark\) color means 0 \(background\) and the white \(bright\) color means 1 \(foreground\)\.